interface360/xh-demystify-mulesoft-mcp/README.md

 ### Step 7
 - Let's restart the Claude App.

 # Now what?
-Lets test the Claude and run the Scenario.
+Lets test the MuleSoft MCP Server and MCP Client (ie: Cursor, Claude) by testing the scenario listed at the beginning:
 ### Scenario 1:
 - Ask Claude or Cursor the following:
 `Check how many APIs are in my Design Center.`